The important thing is not to stop questioning. Curiosity has its own reasons for existing. – Albert Einstein

-In many instances our excuses can actually make us feel better, and therefore help us to effectively live in harmony with our problems for short sporadic periods of time.
+In many instances, our excuses can actually make us feel better, and therefore help us to effectively live in harmony with our problems for short sporadic periods of time.
 However, over the long haul, excuses build up and give birth to regrets, which can easily turn to anger and deep states of depression.

 Why Questions lead to Doubt

-Asking why questions creates self-doubt about our ability, intelligence, creativity, skills, etc. And the more doubt we manifest, the more why questions we tend to ask in order to try and rationalize these feelings of uncertainty that live in the pit of our stomachs.
+Asking why questions create self-doubt about our ability, intelligence, creativity, skills, etc. And the more doubt we manifest, the more why questions we tend to ask in order to try and rationalize these feelings of uncertainty that live in the pit of our stomachs.